PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 ![](../assets/img/2021-02-02-11-50-09.png)

-Click 'settings' and scroll down to GitHub Pages if you're confused as to what your blog's URL is:
+Click 'settings' and scroll down to GitHub Pages if you're confused as to what your website's URL is:

 ![](../assets/img/2021-02-02-11-51-29.png)